thingsboard/thingsboard-ce-k8s/README.md

 ## AWS Configuration

-To configure AWS setup, plesae go to the ./aws directory and use README.md there.
+To configure AWS setup, please choose one of the directory and use README.md there.
 After configuring AWS, you can continue the installation from this step.

+- ./aws/kubeone - KubeOne automates cluster operations on all your aws instances.
+KubeOne can install high-available (HA) master clusters as well single master clusters.

+- ./aws/eks - Amazon EKS is a completely AWS-managed Kubernetes service.

 ## GCP Configuration